 - Hiking boots–I purchased Clorts boots a few years ago since they were the most affordable hiking boots I saw on Amazon ($40).
 The model I got back then is now unavailable, but this pair looks similar ($66), and has more ankle support than mine.
 My friends only wore tennis shoes on this trip, and were okay as well, but I would definitely recommend actual hiking boots because they have better grip and protect you better from rocks and roots.

 - Backpack–my favorite hiking/travel backpack is the Burton Fathom ($67-95).
 It holds a TON of stuff at 44L.
 It doesn’t offer much back support since it doesn’t have panels you can secure around your waist, but it works fine for day hikes, if you don’t have tons of gear.
-My color is sold out, but there are others available.
+It’s currently unavailable, so check out the Annex or Tinder instead.

 - Hydration pack–I didn’t bring my hydration vest on these hikes, but I use this Triwonder one ($66) for my trail runs and shorter hikes.
 I like that it doubles as a small backpack at 10L, has a phone pocket on the left chest, and lets me secure my poles on the back with the adjustable elastic.
 You also get a free emergency blanket and whistle with the pack.